Miss West Virginia's Teen

 The Miss West Virginia's Teen competition is the pageant that selects the representative for the U.S. state of West Virginia in the Miss America's Teen pageant.

-Delanie Graham was crowned Miss West Virginia's Teen on June 21, 2025 at the Airborne Event Center in Martinsburg, West Virginia.
-She will compete for the title of Miss America's Teen 2026.
+Zoe Little of Huntington was crowned Miss West Virginia's Teen on June 20, 2026, at the Airborne Event Center in Martinsburg, West Virginia.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss West Virginia's Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.